Skip to main content

 5.2.2.
 Remote on/off

-The Phoenix Smart IP43 Charger is equipped with remote on/off terminals, these terminals enable charging to be turned on or off remotely dependent on their state.
+The Smart IP43 Charger is equipped with remote on/off terminals, these terminals enable charging to be turned on or off remotely dependent on their state.

 1. Interconnect / short the L and H terminals (factory default is a shorting link between L and H).
 The L and H terminal can be interconnected /shorted via a switch, relay or other external device, like a battery management system (BMS).